-Lesson: When someone do something unpleasant, don’t be upset — understand the reason behind the action instead.
+Lesson: When someone does something unpleasant, don’t be upset — understand the reason behind the action instead.
 I know it’s hard to resist emotions sometimes.
 But I believe, better control it than rant and complain and spread negativity (unless that’s a life or death scenario).
 Take a deep breath and realize you can’t control everything.
 Move on.

 3. Optimism and Positivity

 Due to unexpected circumstances, our route to Puerto Galera took more hours than we’ve expected.
 Seems like forever.
 How frustrating.

 On the road, I wondered what our destination looks like.
 Is it identical to the pictures I saw on the Web?
 Would it satisfy us?
 Oh, how I wish we could skip this exhausting ride.

 The team, to my surprise, stayed positive despite the unfortunate events.
 No complaints.
 No negativity.
 In fact, everyone still managed to pay attention to someone’s stories or questions or jokes (I know they’re tired).